lars-chen/conv-beta-iVAE/README.md

-# Fair(er) Image Generation Using Causal Discovery
+##  rotation title: Fair Image Generation Using Causal Discovery

 This repository contains the code for a CNN adaptation of the $\beta$-Intact-VAE from the paper by [Wu et al. (2021)](https://arxiv.org/abs/2110.05225).